 Diacritics in Arabic (1)

 Is there a word in English without a vowel?
-No. There cannot be a word without a vowel.
-Vowels help us divide words into syllables; besides, it is articulatorily difficult to move from one consonant to another.
-Therefore, vowels aid this movement.
+No. Linguistically, there cannot be a word/syllable without a vowel/syllabic consonant (i.e., a consonant that has some features of a vowel sound).
+Vowels help us divide words into syllables.
+Besides, it is articulatorily difficult to move from one consonant to another.
+Therefore, vowels aid the movement/transition between consonants.
 Reading the above three lines, you can see that each word has a vowel or vowels.
 In the previous lesson, you learn how letters are connected to form words.
-Where are the vowels in these words?
-Ostensibly, from the scripts of Modern Standard Arabic that you see in modern everyday print, there are no vowels.
-That is, all we see is consonants.
+Where are the vowels in those words?
+On the surface, from the scripts of Modern Standard Arabic that you see in modern everyday print, there are no vowels.
+That is, all we see is consonants (except the words that have long vowels: ا, و, ي).
 Examining the last sentence in the table below, you can see only one long vowel, that is the alif in the word ما.
-However, if you have looked at the scripts in the Book of Islam, the Holy Quran القُرْآنُ الكَرِيْم, you will see the true written form of spoken Arabic, even everyday spoken Arabic.
-About eighty to ninety per cent of the diacritical marks that you see on the letters are in fact vowels.
-More precisely, they are the Arabic short vowels.
-In the example below, you can see the difference between Modern Standard Arabic written form and the accurate spoken transcription.
-If we decompose the first sentence under Modern Standard Arabic Transcription in the table above into its constituent letters, it would look like this:

 ر + ح + ي + م